AztecProtocol/aztec-packages/docs/docs/developers/debugging/sandbox-errors.md

 #### 3026 - PUBLIC_KERNEL\_\_NEW_COMMITMENTS_PROHIBITED_IN_STATIC_CALL

-For static calls, no new commitments or nullifiers can be added to the state.
+For static calls, no new note hashes or nullifiers can be added to the state.

 #### 3027 - PUBLIC_KERNEL\_\_NEW_NULLIFIERS_PROHIBITED_IN_STATIC_CALL

-For static calls, no new commitments or nullifiers can be added to the state.
+For static calls, no new note hashes or nullifiers can be added to the state.

 ### Rollup circuit errors